-Looking to buy the best Polishing & Finishing Discs for sale?
-Get Quotes sends your requirements to expert suppliers in Australia so you get personalised quotes to compare, then choose the one that’s right for you.
-No more trawling through multiple websites!
-Get Quotes to find the right Polishing & Finishing Discs for sale now.
+Looking to buy the best 3m Polishing & Finishing Discs for sale?
+Get Quotes sends your requirements to expert suppliers in Australia so you get personalised quotes to compare Polishing & Finishing Discs prices, specifications, features and terms then choose the one that’s right for you.
+Also compare servicing, consumables and reviews, so you can buy with confidence.

 What sizes do polishing and finishing discs come in?

 Polishing and finishing discs come in a wide range of sizes, including small sizes that are ideal for precision work and larger sizes for larger surfaces.
 Some of the most common sizes for polishing and finishing discs include 2-inch, 3-inch, 4-inch, 5-inch, 6-inch, 7-inch, and 8-inch discs.
 However, there are also larger sizes available, such as 10-inch, 12-inch, and even 14-inch discs.
 The size of the disc you choose will depend on the size of the surface you are working on and the level of precision required for the job.

 What materials are polishing and finishing discs made from?

 Polishing and finishing discs can be made from a variety of materials, including wool, foam, felt, and microfiber.
 Wool discs are typically used for heavy-duty polishing and are made from natural or synthetic fibers.
 Foam discs are softer and are ideal for lighter polishing applications, and can be made from polyurethane foam or other materials.
 Felt discs are often used for finishing and are made from wool or synthetic fibers.
 Microfiber discs are a newer option and offer a unique blend of durability and softness for precision polishing and finishing.
 Some discs may also be coated with abrasives such as diamond, aluminum oxide, or silicon carbide to enhance their performance.